Carnuntum: Fortress

 The only remaining building of the fortress is an amphitheatre, located just outside the fortress.
 Today, a small adjacent museum shows the history of gladiators.

+Culture

+The World Theatre Festival Art Carnumtum (Art Carnuntum Welttheater Festival) is held each year in the ancient amphitheatre.
+Art Carnuntum is a cultural organisation that aims support the cultural and philosophical heritage of Europe and promotes classical drama in both traditional and contemporary styles.
+The festival was founded around 1988 by the italian artist Piero Bordin, who died suddenly in March 2021.
+Since 2021 Constantina Bordin is the new artistic director.
+Collaborators from Greece include Irini Pappas, Michalis Kakogianis, and Theodoros Terzopoulus, and the popular festival has become known as an international centre for ancient drama as well as European classical and modern music.

+The festival was held in August in 2021.

 Gladiator school

 In September 2011 aerial photographs and ground-penetrating radar led to the discovery of the typical contours of an ancient Roman gladiator school to the south of the Roman settlement, a ludus rivaling the Ludus Magnus school and covering an area of some 3350 sqyd.
 This approach of aerial photography and modern remote sensing has allowed for a detailed virtual recreation of the gladiator school.
 The aerial photographs used in the recreation were acquired with a radio-controlled Microdrone md4-1000 quadrocopter, which captured a sufficient number of photographs to create an overlap among them.
 Then, using a technique called structure from motion (SfM), a 3D model of the school was calculated using the sharpest images.

 The school, along with the amphitheater, was located outside of the town's walls.
 The school had training grounds, bathing facilities, an assembly hall and dormitories for the gladiators.
 The school also had a courtyard which housed a training area for gladiators.
 The school was attached to an open campus which was most likely used for chariot races.